LeeVaughn/front-end-website/README.md

 # Front End Website Deployed with Gulp (Work in Progress)

-This project using a Gulp build process to deploy a front-end website.
+This project uses a Gulp build process to deploy a front-end website.

 ## Motivation